jartis/songler/README.md

 * Maybe document the db structure in a good formal way?
 * "Object" out the, y'know, objects in the python backend
-* Set control values on config load
 * Document the wheel features a little better...
 * Clean up all string interpolation
 * Consistent styling / table generation across pages

 ### Nightbot Integration

-* Fix fuzzy song matching
+* Fix fuzzy song matching (Increased pct threshold to 90 from 75...)
 * Additional stats / commands
+* !toast
+* !crash

 ## Done